yarnpkg/rfcs/accepted/0000-yarn-knit.md

 * `yarn pack` + `yarn install dep.tgz` is similar to `file://` dependencies.
 The pack + install process must be re-run every time a change is made.
 It does correctly dedupe dependencies, however, as `node_modules` are excluded by `yarn pack`.

 * [Workspaces](https://github.com/yarnpkg/rfcs/pull/66) are similar but solve a different problem.
-Where workspaces are great for a tree of related modules (e.g. in a monorepo), `yarn knit` is for linking together modules in separate trees, e.g. things that might be shared between multiple workspaces.
+Where workspaces are great for a tree of related modules (e.g. a monorepo), `yarn knit` is for linking together modules in separate trees, e.g. things that might be shared between multiple workspaces.

 # How We Teach This